Aroz7894/personal-website/README.md

 ## Project Overview

 This personal website is designed to showcase my skills, projects, and personal information in an organized and visually appealing manner.
-The use of React ensures a dynamic and responsive user interface, while Node.js powers the backend for handling server-side functionalities.
+Written with react and javasccript, this ensures a dynamic and responsive user interface, while Node.js powers the backend for handling server-side functionalities.
+The overall template for this site was forked from <https://github.com/shloksomani/react-portfolio>.

 ---

 ## Features

+- **Home:** Display an interesting design and basic information.
+- **About Me:** Display details about my personal life and interests.
-- **Portfolio:** Display your projects, skills, and achievements.
+- **Career History:** Display my working history, skills and achievements.
-- **Blog:** Share your thoughts and experiences through blog posts.
+- **Projects:** Display my personal coding projects.
-- **Contact Form:** Allow visitors to reach out to you easily.
+- **Contact Form:** Allow visitors to reach out to me easily, without exposing my email.
-- **Responsive Design:** Ensure a seamless experience across various devices.

 ---